 Who is a GTA?

-A GTA is basically any person who provides services in relation to transport of goods by road and issues a consignment note, commonly called as Lorry Receipt (LR).
-Hence, a person who provides the service of transportation of goods by road or any related service, such as loading, unloading, packing, unpacking, etc. can be considered as a GTA if the person issues a consignment note.
+A GTA is basically any person who provides services in relation to transport of goods by road and issues a consignment note, commonly called as Lorry Receipt (LR), using accounting software like Tally Prime.
+Hence, a person who provides the service of transportation of goods by road or any related service, such as loaGST on GTA servicesding, unloading, packing, unpacking, etc. can be considered as a GTA if the person issues a consignment note.
 Issuing of a consignment note or LR to the person taking the transportation service is integral for a person to be considered as a GTA.
 A copy of this consignment note will be sent to the consignee which gives the consignee the right to receive the goods from the GTA.
 The issue of a consignment note is what differentiates a GTA from a regular transporter.
 A regular transporter who can issue any document for the transportation service, except the consignment note.

 A consignment note issued by a GTA should contain the following details: